 If you play with the harmonic sliders, the timbre will change.
+There's also a convenient "zero" button for each one.
 You'll hear each harmonic beating in and out by how many times the period is divided by the harmonic number.
 That is, if it's a 20 second beat, and you crank up the 4th harmonic, it'll beat every 5 seconds.
 That's where the micro sequences of polyrhythms comes from.
 You can also type a number into box next to the slider in case you want to be more precise.
-Underneath the Seconds to Cycle it shows the frequency of the second signal, and its ratio compared withthe base frequency.
+Underneath the Seconds to Cycle text box, it shows the frequency of the second signal and its ratio compared with the base frequency.

 There are a few convenient presets for initializing and processing the harmonic content.